 How To Make & Design Glass paint Mosaic Wall Art

 Isn’t it a colorful glass paint wall art?
-This time I have used some mosaic technique.
+This time I have used some mosaic techniques.
 As the paints were a bit dry, so I doubt they will not be giving a smooth brush stroke on the mirror.
-Instead of painting them on the plain surface of the mirror, I paint it on mosaic pieces.
+Instead of painting them on the plain surface of the mirror, I paint them on mosaic pieces.
 See more steps below now!